 We limit the taxonomic scope of the project to fishes as defined by those taxa accepted by the American Fisheries Society (Nelson, 2004), which includes Leptocardii.
-See our Taxonomy page for a complete list of our accepted taxonomy.
+See our Taxonomy page for a complete and current list of taxa included in the project.

 records from institutional donors regardless of date and include all records

 received including those without a date recorded.
 We do not maintain data on time of day of collection, but in some rare instances such data may be found in verbatim donor data.